How to Paint Easy Watercolor Landscapes — Step-by-Step Guide

 Frequently Asked Questions

-Can I use regular paper for watercolor?
+Can I use regular paper for watercolor painting?

 What are the basic watercolor techniques for beginners?